baguda/PiCamOverwatch/README.md

 -enter drive folder
 -copy folder path (with name) from file manager -should look like:
- /media/pi/<driveName>\n
+ /media/pi/<driveName>

 B)set difference
 -amount of value change required for a pixel to be marked as changed.
-Lower value will result in more more sensitive readings\n
+Lower value will result in more more sensitive readings

 C)set pixels
--number of pixels that need to be marked as changed in order to trigger security record mode. \n
+-number of pixels that need to be marked as changed in order to trigger security record mode.

 D)set width
 -The video image width resolution value.
 -default is set to 1280
--max value 1920\n
+-max value 1920

 E)set height
 -The video image height resolution value.
 -default is set to 720
--max value 1080\n
+-max value 1080

 F)set clipLen
 -The length of the video recordings taken when security record mode is triggered.
-Given in seconds.\n
+Given in seconds.

 G)set MemThrshld
 -The max percent disk space used on usb drive before going into memory purge mode.

-Run Overwatch by opening the desktop icon\n
+Run Overwatch by opening the desktop icon

 -Overwatch will open a small gui and a LxTerminal window\n -The gui has three buttons:
   Record: start overwatch recording sequence